samryan18/osm4routing/README.md

 You will need to make a change to one of the installed python packages (`geoalchemy`) to make it work with py3:

-In geoalchemy base.py change the following lines from:
+In your version of geoalchemy `base.py` change the following lines from:
 ```py
 from geoalchemy.utils import from_wkt
 from geoalchemy.functions import functions, _get_function, BaseFunction